AnykeyNL/OCI-AutoScale/README.md

 - Instance Pools: On/Off and Scaling (# of instances)
 - Database VMs: On/Off
 - Database Baremetal Servers: Scaling (# of CPUs)
+- Database Exadata CS: Scaling (# of CPUs)
 - Autonomous Databases: On/Off and Scaling (# of CPUs)
 - Oracle Digital Assistant: On/Off
 - Oracle Analytics Cloud: On/Off and Scaling (between 2-8 oCPU and 10-12 oCPU)
 - Oracle Integration Service: On/Off
+- Load Balancer: Scaling (between 10, 100, 400, 8000 Mbps)*

+*For the loadbalancer service, specify the number 10,100,400 or 8000 for each hour to set the correct shape.
+When changing shape, All existing connections to this load balancer will be reset during the update process and may take up to a minute, leading to potential connection loss.

 # Features
 - Support for using the script with Instance Principle.
 Meaning you can run this script inside OCI and when configured properly, you do not need to provide any details or credentials.